Skip to Content

 • On any private property, that is not your own without obtaining the written authorization of the legal owner of the property, including into, in or on any highway, street, lane, square, public park or other public places

-• They include items like rockets, serpents, shells, bombshells, tourbillons, maroons, large wheel, bouquets, barrages, bombardos, waterfalls, batteries, illumination, set pieces and pigeons as well as special-purpose pyrotechnics made for live stage performances and the film and television industry
+• include items like rockets, serpents, shells, bombshells, tourbillons, maroons, large wheel, bouquets, barrages, bombardos, waterfalls, batteries, illumination, set pieces and pigeons as well as special-purpose pyrotechnics made for live stage performances and the film and television industry; and,

-• They can only be discharged by a licensed professional
+• can only be discharged by a licensed professional.

-The Fireworks By-law 59-2014 regulates the sale of consumer (family) fireworks in Oshawa.
+The Fireworks By-Law 59-2014 regulates the sale of Consumer Fireworks from a Temporary Sales Unit in Oshawa.

-The Fireworks By-law 59-2014 regulates the use of display fireworks in Oshawa.
+The Fireworks By-Law 59-2014 regulates the use of Display Fireworks and Pyrotechnic Special Effects in Oshawa.

-A Fireworks Discharge Permit is always required to discharge display fireworks or pyrotechnic special effects on any day (including the statutory holidays known as Victoria Day, Canada Day and the celebration known as Diwali Day).
+A Fireworks Discharge Permit is required to Discharge Consumer Fireworks, Display Fireworks or Pyrotechnic Special Effects at any time.
+No Fireworks Discharge Permit is required to Discharge Consumer Fireworks between dusk and 11 p.m. on the statutory holidays known as Victoria Day, Canada Day and the celebration known as Diwali Day.

 The City of Oshawa has parks available to rent for your next special event featuring a fireworks display.

-• The Facility Booking Office will provide rental fees, insurance and display Fireworks Discharge Permit requirements to assist community members with rental requests for an outdoor park.
+The Facility Booking Office will provide rental fees, insurance and Fireworks Discharge Permit requirements to assist community members with rental requests for an outdoor park.

 Please note:

-• Park users are NOT allowed to discharge consumer (family) fireworks on any day in a City park
+• Park users are not allowed to discharge Consumer Fireworks on any day in a City park

-• City park rentals for special events with display fireworks or pyrotechnic special effects:
+• City park rentals for special events with Display Fireworks and Pyrotechnic Special Effects:

-• A Fireworks Discharge Permit is always required to discharge display fireworks or pyrotechnic special effects on any day (including the statutory holidays known as Victoria Day, Canada Day and the celebration known as Diwali Day)
+• always require a Fireworks Discharge Permit to discharge Display Fireworks and Pyrotechnic Special Effects on any day (including Victoria Day, Canada Day and the celebration known as Diwali Day); and,

-• Display fireworks or pyrotechnic special effects can only be discharged by a licensed professional
+• Display Fireworks and Pyrotechnic Special Effects can only be discharged by a licensed professional.

 For more information, contact the Facility Booking Office at 905-436-3888.